Trauma (American TV series): Filming

 The pilot episode featured a multi-vehicle accident and resulting giant fireball, which were filmed in March 2009 on Interstate 280 in the Mission Bay neighborhood just south of downtown San Francisco.

 All episodes included an air helicopter ambulance base station, San Francisco Fire Department Station 4, which in later episodes was located at a converted warehouse (Bldg.
 180) on California Ave and US Naval Station Way, Treasure Island.
 The warehouse still stands, and still has "Angel Rescue Services" and SFFD logos on it.
 In earlier episodes the air helicopter ambulance base station was located at Naval Airship Square (helipad) by an abandoned Naval firehouse (Bldg.
 111) on Pan American World Airways Esplanade and Avenue I, Treasure Island.
 Interior scenes were filmed on a converted sound stage in Hangar/Bldg 3 at 600 California Ave., Treasure Island.
 The ambulances used in production were manufactured in 2008 by MedTec Ambulance Corporation.
 They were trucked back to Los Angeles shortly after the show was cancelled.
 The two main production ambulances, 2008 Medtec Type III ambulances, were sold shortly after, to Franklin Park Fire Department and Hamilton County Ambulance.
 The four other Type II ambulances were returned to their private leasing company.

 The show has used places like Alameda Point for filming.
 One of the destroyed jets can be seen in Google Imagery.

+The production participated in the San Francisco "Scene in San Francisco Incentive Program" administered by the San Francisco Film Commission.